Greetings in the name of our Lord Jesus Christ!

 One of the things that attracted us to ECO was their requirement for accountability at all levels.
 This means that we should all be accountable to others for our spiritual growth.
 The session is in an accountability group, known as a MAG (Mission Affinity Group), with the 5 other ECO churches in our area.
 They meet the first Saturday in November each year.
 Every Elder and Deacon is required to be in a monthly accountability group with 4 or 5 other people.
 This is a very structured time for each person to share how God is working in their lives.

-To help facilitate spiritual growth, I will be offering a one-day retreat on Saturday, March 3rd from 9:30 a.m. – 4:00 p.m. in the Fellowship Hall (lunch will be provided).
+To help facilitate spiritual growth, Rev. Susan Spencer-Smith will be leading a Bible study every Tuesday beginning April 10th from 1:00 - 2:00 in the Fellowship Hall.
+This spring I will be offering a one-day retreat at the church (lunch will be provided).
+The date is to be determined, so stay tuned.
 Participation in this retreat will be required for those who wish to join the church; it will double as a New Member Class.
 I encourage all officers (Elders and Deacons) to attend, as well as those who might be discerning a call to be an Elder or Deacon in the future.
 One of the requirements for being in an ordained position is to be involved in a Sunday School Class, Small Group or Bible Study.
 If you are considering future leadership, this would be a great place to start.
 After completing this training, you will be asked to make a pledge in 6 different areas.
 You will pledge to:

 1. Be a Functioning Church Member based on 1 Corinthians 12.